Many-body localization on finite generation fractal lattices: Conclusions

-We have studied the transition between ergodic and many-body localized phases in a model of hardcore bosons in the presence of disorder on fractal lattices having dimensions between one and two and different local lattice structures.
-In particular, we have studied models on the Vicsek, the T-shaped, the modified Koch-curve, and the Sierpinski gasket fractal lattices.
-We have also considered a two-dimensional square lattice for comparison.
-We have found a transition from an ergodic phase to a many-body localized phase on all the lattices by studying the level spacing statistics, the many-body mobility edge, and the von Neumann entropy of highly excited states.
-The obtained results suggest that the disorder strength at the transition point generally increases with the Hausdorff dimension of the lattice, but is also affected by the local lattice structure.
-The results show that many-body localization on fractal lattices is an interesting intermediate case that goes beyond one dimension, but is computationally simpler than two-dimensions.
+We have studied the transition between ergodicity and many-body localization in a model of hardcore bosons in the presence of disorder on finite fractal lattices with Hausdorff dimensions between one and two and different local lattice structures.
+In particular, we have studied models on the Vicsek fractal lattice, the T-shaped fractal lattice, the Sierpinski gasket fractal lattice, and the modified Koch-curve fractal lattice.
+We considered a one-dimensional chain and a two-dimensional square lattice for comparison.
+We also compared the results to the single-particle case, where much larger system sizes are computationally available.

+For the single-particle case, the results suggest Anderson localization for all disorder values, as is known for one and two dimensions.
+In the many-body case, a transition from an ergodic regime to a many-body localized regime was found on all the fractal lattices by studying the level spacing statistics, the many-body mobility edge, and the von Neumann entropy of highly excited states.
+The analysis of the variance of the entanglement entropy suggests that the disorder strength at the transition point generally increases with the Hausdorff dimension of the lattice, but is also affected by the local lattice structure.

+The fractal lattices studied here provide further examples of systems beyond one dimension, which exhibit a many-body localized regime for finite size.
+At the same time, the number of sites scales more slowly with linear system size than in two dimensions.
+The fractal lattices considered here are bigger in the sense of linear size than two-dimensional lattices with the same number of sites.

+In recent years, there has been developments in the field of many-body localization in two dimensions.
+An avalanche theory for many-body localization \cite{PhysRevLett.121.140601, PhysRevB.99.134305, PhysRevLett.125.155701} has been proposed, within which the many-body localization in two dimensions has been analyzed both analytically and numerically.
+It is concluded that a transition exists between ergodicity and many-body localization in a finite two-dimensional system.
+The disorder strength, at which the transition happens, increases, however, indefinitely with increasing system size.
+Hence we expect the transition disorder strength of our results in two-dimensions to be a growing function of the system size.
+Whether similar conclusions hold for fractal lattices remains an interesting open question.